AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/aem-forms-cloud-service-architecture.md

 +++

 +++Automated Forms Conversion Service (AFCS)
 Automated Forms Conversion service helps accelerate digitization and modernization of data capture experience through automated conversion of PDF forms to adaptive forms.
-The service, powered by Adobe Sensei, automatically converts your PDF forms to device-friendly, responsive, and HTML5-based adaptive forms.
+The service, powered by Adobe AI, automatically converts your PDF forms to device-friendly, responsive, and HTML5-based adaptive forms.
 While using the existing investments in PDF Forms and XFA, the service also applies appropriate validations, styling, and layout to adaptive form fields during conversion.

 +++